 - According to the South African Minister of Finance Enoch Godongwana, crypto exchanges and custody providers will now be listed under Schedule 1 of the Financial Intelligence Centre Act (FICA).

-- By appearing on FIC’s list of accountable institutions, crypto companies need to start keeping records of customer transactions for up to five years, report large and suspicious transactions
+- By appearing on FIC’s list of accountable institutions, crypto companies need to start keeping records of customer transactions for up to five years and report large and suspicious transactions.

-- Other entities who are already accountable to the FIC include banks, (real) estate agents, money dealers, holders of gambling licenses, etc.
+- Other entities already accountable to the FIC include banks, [real] estate agents, money dealers, holders of gambling licenses, etc.

 - The FICA notice follows the classification of crypto assets as financial products by the South African Financial Sector Conduct Authority (FSCA) in October.
-The classification requires exchanges and other crypto service providers to apply for a license to operate.
+The classification requires exchanges and other crypto service providers to apply for an operating license.

-- According to the FSCA, this will serve to protect and inform South Africans against risky investments.
+- According to the FSCA, this will protect and inform South Africans against risky investments.

-- Leading global finance organizations such as the International Monetary Fund have been advocating for better regulations in the crypto space following the collapse of crypto giant FTX in November.
+- Leading global finance organizations such as the International Monetary Fund have advocated for better regulations in the crypto space following the collapse of crypto giant FTX in November.

-- Nigeria and Kenya also announced plans to tax cryptocurrency transactions in both respective countries.
+- Nigeria and Kenya also announced plans to tax cryptocurrency transactions in both countries.